Click to see previous newsletters

 The members of the committee were elected to serve another year.

-The Society was founded in 1996, and since that time has generated and collected much information relevant to Bilton history.
-We have started a long term project to index, scan and store this information in digital form.
+The society was founded in 1996, and since that time has generated and collected much information relevant to Bilton history.
+We have started a long-term project to index, scan and store this information in digital form.
 The ultimate objective is to make available a usable comprehensive database.
 For a start Shirley Dunwell has completed an index of the articles in the newsletters, and there are now 15 early newsletters on the website.

-Our thanks go to Keith Burton who tries to produce a quarterly newsletter but points out that he is very reliant on input from members and welcomes any contributions.
+Our thanks go to Keith Burton who tries to produce a quarterly newsletter but he points out that he is very reliant on input from members and welcomes any contributions.
 He is always looking for new snippets of information and articles on local history to include in the coming issues.

-The high standard of talks arranged by Isabella Ladigus has resulted in the members evenings being very well attended this year with a full hall on more than one occasion.
-Again we are pleased that one of the talks was given by a member of our study group.
+The high standard of talks arranged by Isabella Ladigus has resulted in the members evenings being very well attended again this year, and we are pleased that one of the talks is given by a member of our study group.
 Please continue with your support and keep up the good attendance.

 The previous work done on the burial registry of St Johns Bilton by Alan Oliver, a member of the Society, has been copied from microfiche.

 We have been loaned two more Bilton Grange School logbooks which are of historical interest and are being transcribed to add to our existing records.

 The project on the history of Bilton Endowed School is continuing, as is the work on the street survey which is now being transferred to a computer file.
 The revision of Bill Williams booklet Bilton Through the Ages is also continuing, but is taking longer than expected.

 Shirley Dunwell has asked to step down from being our membership secretary after 11 years.
 We are very grateful for all the work Shirley has put in over the years and pleased to announce that Wendy Warren has volunteered to take over.

 We are very grateful to Studio Harrogate for hosting the Societys website.